 Answer: No, because your child would not meet the age test, which says your “qualifying child” must be under age 19 or 24 if a full-time student for a least 5 months out of the year.
-He may be considered a “qualifying relative”, but his income must be less than $4,050 in 2017.
+To be considered a “qualifying relative”, his income must be less than $4,150 in 2018.

 Question: I start work in September of this year and had my baby in March.
 Can I claim my baby as a dependent on my taxes?

 Answer: Yes, even if you have a baby on December 31, you can claim them as a dependent on your taxes.

 Question: My boyfriend fully supports me.
 We live with his mother, but my boyfriend pays our full support including rent.
 His mother wants to claim us as dependents.
 Who can claim the deduction?

 Question: My spouse has not worked all year except for a month, can I claim him as a dependent?

 Answer: You cannot claim a spouse as a dependent.
-If you file married filing jointly, you will get a personal exemption of $4,050 for each of you.
+However, if you file married filing jointly, you may have more tax benefits.

-Now that you are armed with more knowledge about dependent tax laws, you may want to reconsider kicking out your free-loading friend.
-They may help you get a larger tax refund!
+Now that you are armed with more knowledge about dependent tax laws, you may find that your friend crashing on your couch may help you get a larger tax refund.